Interpretability in Deep Time Series Models Demands Semantic Alignment: A Blueprint for Interpretable Deep Time Series Models

 \item \emph{Spatio-temporal mechanisms}: $P(c^{(k)}_{t+1} \mid c^{(j)}_{\leq t}, \ldots)$, modeling temporal dependencies between different concepts. \end{itemize}

 \item[iii)] \textbf{Task decoding (optional).} A decoder maps the stack of all propagated concepts to the output

-When the task output is itself a human-interpretable concept (e.g., forecasting an observed variable or label classification), this module may be omitted, while being necessary for tasks mapping back to a high-dimensional output space, e.g., sequence or video generation. \end{enumerate}
+When the task output is itself a human-interpretable concept , this module may be omitted, while being necessary for tasks mapping back to a high-dimensional output space, e.g., sequence or video generation. \end{enumerate}

 \begin{observation} Note that the temporal resolution of concept propagation in the interpretable space does not necessarily need to match the input sampling rate.
 Depending on the model design choices, concepts may evolve at coarser or finer time scales, and mechanisms may advance time discretely (recurrent updates in the style of \citet{hochreiter1997long}) or continuously (differential equations over concepts in the style of \citet{chen2018neural}). \end{observation}